Langley Steinert Sells 41,982 Shares of CarGurus, Inc. (NASDAQ:CARG) Stock

 - On Friday, October 15th, Langley Steinert sold 29,360 shares of CarGurus stock.
 The shares were sold at an average price of $34.72, for a total value of $1,019,379.20.

+Hedge funds and other institutional investors have recently modified their holdings of the stock.
+Charles Schwab Investment Management Inc. lifted its stake in shares of CarGurus by 4.0% during the 2nd quarter.
+Charles Schwab Investment Management Inc. now owns 631,830 shares of the company’s stock worth $16,573,000 after purchasing an additional 24,361 shares during the last quarter.
+APG Asset Management N.V. raised its stake in CarGurus by 69.0% in the second quarter.
+APG Asset Management N.V. now owns 126,900 shares of the company’s stock valued at $2,807,000 after buying an additional 51,800 shares during the last quarter.
+Vitruvian Partners LLP raised its stake in CarGurus by 41.9% in the second quarter.
+Vitruvian Partners LLP now owns 794,689 shares of the company’s stock valued at $20,845,000 after buying an additional 234,809 shares during the last quarter.
+Rathbone Brothers plc purchased a new stake in CarGurus in the second quarter valued at about $210,000.
+Finally, New York State Common Retirement Fund raised its stake in CarGurus by 1.0% in the second quarter.
+New York State Common Retirement Fund now owns 79,956 shares of the company’s stock valued at $2,097,000 after buying an additional 756 shares during the last quarter.
+Hedge funds and other institutional investors own 78.57% of the company’s stock.

-Several analysts have issued reports on CARG shares.
-Royal Bank of Canada upped their price objective on CarGurus from $40.00 to $48.00 and gave the company an “outperform” rating in a research note on Wednesday, November 10th.
-Raymond James upped their target price on CarGurus from $38.00 to $41.00 and gave the company an “outperform” rating in a report on Wednesday, November 10th.
-BTIG Research upped their target price on CarGurus from $36.00 to $43.00 and gave the company a “buy” rating in a report on Wednesday, November 10th.
-Needham & Company LLC upped their target price on CarGurus from $38.00 to $46.00 and gave the company a “buy” rating in a report on Wednesday, November 10th.
+CARG has been the topic of several analyst reports.
+TheStreet raised CarGurus from a “c+” rating to a “b-” rating in a research report on Monday, August 30th.
+Benchmark upped their price objective on CarGurus from $59.00 to $63.00 and gave the company a “buy” rating in a research report on Wednesday, November 10th.
+Needham & Company LLC upped their price objective on CarGurus from $38.00 to $46.00 and gave the company a “buy” rating in a research report on Wednesday, November 10th.
 They noted that the move was a valuation call.
-Finally, TheStreet raised CarGurus from a “c+” rating to a “b-” rating in a report on Monday, August 30th.
-Three research analysts have rated the stock with a hold rating and seven have issued a buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of $42.70.
+BTIG Research upped their price objective on CarGurus from $36.00 to $43.00 and gave the company a “buy” rating in a research report on Wednesday, November 10th.
+Finally, Zacks Investment Research downgraded CarGurus from a “buy” rating to a “hold” rating in a research report on Monday, October 25th.
+Three equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company.
+According to MarketBeat, the company presently has a consensus rating of “Buy” and a consensus target price of $42.70.

-A number of hedge funds have recently modified their holdings of the stock.
-The Manufacturers Life Insurance Company boosted its stake in CarGurus by 31.3% during the 3rd quarter.
-The Manufacturers Life Insurance Company now owns 9,197,097 shares of the company’s stock valued at $288,881,000 after purchasing an additional 2,191,237 shares in the last quarter.
-Wellington Management Group LLP boosted its stake in CarGurus by 23.3% during the 3rd quarter.
-Wellington Management Group LLP now owns 9,120,472 shares of the company’s stock valued at $286,473,000 after purchasing an additional 1,725,266 shares in the last quarter.
-Eaton Vance Management boosted its stake in CarGurus by 0.9% during the 3rd quarter.
-Eaton Vance Management now owns 2,167,704 shares of the company’s stock valued at $68,088,000 after purchasing an additional 18,828 shares in the last quarter.
-ArrowMark Colorado Holdings LLC boosted its stake in CarGurus by 5.1% during the 3rd quarter.
-ArrowMark Colorado Holdings LLC now owns 2,138,463 shares of the company’s stock valued at $67,169,000 after purchasing an additional 102,883 shares in the last quarter.
-Finally, Par Capital Management Inc. boosted its stake in CarGurus by 1,795.2% during the 2nd quarter.
-Par Capital Management Inc. now owns 1,990,000 shares of the company’s stock valued at $52,198,000 after purchasing an additional 1,885,000 shares in the last quarter.
-78.57% of the stock is owned by institutional investors and hedge funds.

 Cargurus, Inc engages in the provision of online auto shopping.
 The firm offers proprietary technology, search algorithms and data analytics to analyze new and used car listings.
 It operates through the following segments: United States and International.
 The United States segment derives revenues from marketplace subscriptions, advertising services and other revenues from customers within the United States.